regalk13/calculator-java/README.md

 - Download the latest version of JDK from [here](https://www.oracle.com/java/technologies/javase-downloads.html)
 - Download the latest version of Netbeans from [here](https://netbeans.apache.org/download/index.html)

+## License

+Distributed under the BSD-3 License.
+See LICENSE for more information.

+## Images

 ## Final Notes

 - if you just want to run it, open the file "calculator.jar"

 - If you need to ask something my twitter is open.

-## License

-Distributed under the BSD-3 License.
-See LICENSE for more information.

 ## Contact